rahgun04/VLSI_Lab_1/README.md

 <p align="center"> <img src="diagrams/lfsr4_layout.jpg" /> </p><BR>

-> Compare the circuit produced by Genus after synthesize to that produced by Innovus after PnR.
-Comment on how PnR optimization has modified the original circuit.
+> Compare the circuit produced by *_Genus_* after synthesize to that produced by *_Innovus_* after PnR.
+Comment on how PnR has modified the original circuit.
-> Examine what files are generated by Innovus in the OUTPUTS and REPORTS folders.
+> Examine what files are generated by *_Innovus_* in the OUTPUTS and REPORTS folders.

 Again, you should combine the Tcl scripts for all the PnR steps as a single PnR.tcl file.

-Exit from Innovus and launch this again so that you flush out all internal state of the program.
-Relaunch Innovus and run the entire PnR process by:
+Exit from *_Innovus_* and launch this again so that you flush out all internal states of the tool.

+Relaunch *_Innovus_* and run the entire PnR process by:

 ```tcl
 source PnR.tcl
 ```
-Both synth.tcl and PnR.tcl scripts will now serve as template for your future design.
+Both synth.tcl and PnR.tcl scripts will now serve as templates for your future designs.

 ---
 ### Task 4 - Simulation
 ---

-The place and routed result will now be simulated to make sure that the layout version of the circuit is working as expected using Cadence's XCelium simulator.
+The place and routed circuit will now be simulated to make sure that the layout version of the circuit is working as expected using Cadence's XCelium simulator.

 **_Step 1: Create the testbench _**

-To do this, we must first provide a testbench.
-Create in SRC folder the file **_lfsr4_tb.sv_** which contains:
+Before you start the simulation, you must first provide a testbench.
+Create in *_./SRC_* folder the file **_lfsr4_tb.sv_** which contains:

 ```v
 `timescale 1ns/1ps